-The region near Salzburg where the famous 1960’s musical The Sound of Music was filmed, is known as the “Salzkammergut” – and is one of the most charming regions in Austria: blue lakes, high mountains, green meadows and forests – a storybook landscape.
+The region near Salzburg where the famous 1960’s musical The Sound of Music was filmed is known as the “Salzkammergut” – and is one of the most charming regions in Austria: blue lakes, high mountains, green meadows and forests – a storybook landscape.
 The gentle, hilly landscape of Salzburg’s alpine foothills has a charm all of its own.
-You will cycle through meadows and moorlands to Oberndorf – the place associated with the Christmas carol “Silent Night”.
+You will also cycle through meadows and moorlands to Oberndorf – the place associated with the Christmas carol “Silent Night”.

 Information on the tour and bike fitting.

 Today, you will cycle along the Salzach to Oberndorf (birthplace of the Christmas carol “Silent Night”), Arnsdorf (the “Silent Night” Museum), Michaelbeuern (abbey), and further on into the Trumer Seen lakes country (Lake Obertrumer See, Lake Mattsee, Lake Grabensee) and partly also to Lake Wallersee.
 A shorter, direct version is also possible!

 On the third day, the tour will take you through the nature reserve of the Egelseen lakes to Schleedorf.
 Later, you will continue to the idyllic Lake Irrsee.
 Overnight stay in Mondsee (castle, smokehouse).